adriangargom/Project_Vortex_Editor/README.md

 ### Model and Light Creation

-- `3d Models`: The proyect allows for the creation of various 3D models in the scene such as cubes, spheres, capsules and more.
+- `3d Models`: The project allows for the creation of various 3D models in the scene such as cubes, spheres, capsules and more.

 - `Light sources`: Users can create different types of light sources to achieve various lighting effects.